schmilly/schmilly.github.io/README.md

 ##### Known Bugs:
 - [ ] Can't reset Zoom of 2PP Chart
-- [ ] Unable to go back to non-custom 2PP mode once checkbox has been checked; Unchecking checkbox simply freezes 2PP values.
+- [X] Unable to go back to non-custom 2PP mode once checkbox has been checked; Unchecking checkbox simply freezes 2PP values. - Fixed 16/05/2024

 ##### Planned features and further support:
 - [ ] Show just rolling averages or remove year with one click instead of two in both basic and advance mode.